-The College plant, valued at approximately \$4,500,000.00 includes nineteen beautiful and well-equipped buildings located on more than 225 acres of bluegrass land.
+The College plant, valued at over \$5,000,000.00, includes twenty beautiful and well-equipped buildings located on approximately 225 acres of bluegrass land.

 COATES ADMINISTRATION BUILDING

 The Thomas Jackson Coates Administration Building was named in honor of Eastern's third president.
 The offices of the President, Dean, Registrar, Personnel Director, Business Agent, Director of In-Service Education, and of some instructors are located in this building.
 There are also classrooms in the Administration Building.